tedkim97/tedkim97.github.io/_posts/2022-01-31-opinion-on-sports-betting.md

 I understand that trading firms in this situation are providing "liquitity" to people who want to gamble
 - But this situation gives a weird emphasis

+You could argue this weird tongue in cheek "this is capitalism" and that they're providing value to people that demand this good, but I'm still going to think you're a massive prick when you're selling tap water for $5 an ounce.